top of page

 Gwd9xh9XsAEpYYf_edited.jpg

 Oct 2025: Overboard!
-Classics for All fundraising panel event
+Classics for All fundraising panel.

-Jun 2025: The Engelsberg seminar: The History of the Middle East, spoke on ‘Mesopotamian Religion and the History of Science’
+Jun 2025: The Engelsberg seminar: The History of the Middle East, ‘Mesopotamian Religion and the History of Science’.

-Mar 2019: Pembroke College (University of Cambridge) alumni event, London
+Mar 2019: Pembroke College (University of Cambridge), London: alumni event.

 TV